isaaclo97/Analyzing-the-influence-of-users-in-social-networks/README.md

 If you want new instances just replace folder instances.
 Solution folder contains an excel with the results.

-Remember, the objective function is a probabilistic algorithm (MonteCarlo), the results could vary a little.

 ## Cite

 Please cite our paper if you use it in your own work: